 Although many moms have used this old wives tale with great success and no other interventions, the intestinal contractions cause terrible diarrhea.
 At best, this can be uncomfortable; at worst, it can cause dehydration.
 If you and your birth team decide to try this method, be sure to drink at least 16 ounces of coconut water to support hydration and healthy electrolyte levels.

-Read more about using castor oil to induce labor in this post.
+Read more about using castor oil to induce labor, plus get some great recipes to try, in this post.

 5. Red raspberry leaf tea